JBader89/PlugBot/README.md

 .skip - Makes the bot skip the current song.
 .track - Returns Last.fm info about the current song.
 .translate - Returns a translation of given words with .translate [givenWords] '([language])', English by default.
+.untranslate - Stops autotranslating a given user with .untranslate [givenUser].
 .wiki - Returns Wikipedia article summary of a given query with .define [givenWord].
 .woot - Makes the bot cast an upvote.